takeshape/penny/README.md

 4. Navigate to the project directory in your local terminal and run the `npm install` command to install all dependencies.

+If you want to run this project locally, follow the instructions in the `.env.test` file.

 The following instructions will help you configure all of the services this project uses.